Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - English Format.md

-At the same time, supervisor also clearly shows the amount of work of the instructor for that student, thereby serving as a basis for calculating the instructor\'s remuneration.
+At the same time, supervisor also clearly shows the amount of work of the instructor for that student, thereby serving as a basis for calculating the instructor's remuneration.

 3\.
-Thesis Progress Log is also an important evidence for the student\'s implementation process of thesis and is a condition for the student to submit the thesis.
+Thesis Progress Log is also an important evidence for the student's implementation process of thesis and is a condition for the student to submit the thesis.